Human Behavior in Fire

 Standard letter grades

 Provides fundamental information on human behavior as it relates to fire and mass casualties, understanding human behavior, building design, evacuation and fire department operations.
 Discusses issues associated with large populations and disabled or persons with limited mobility.
-This course is a FESHE fire prevention curriculum requirement and is equivalent to NFA C0276.
+FESHE fire prevention curriculum requirement equivalent to NFA C0276.

 1. Analyze aspects of human behavior in mass casualties.